sammyhkang/US-KoreaTrendAnalytics/README.md

 <br>

 ## **3. Data Visualization and Analysis**
-Using Power BI, I conducted a detailed visualization of the data to unravel trends and interconnections.
-My dashboard was meticulously designed to provide comprehensive insights into the interest levels across different states for Korean-related goods and services.
+In this project, I used Power BI to conduct a comprehensive data visualization and analysis.
+The Power BI dashboard was intricately designed to provide deep insights into the market interests across different states in the U.S., specifically focusing on Korean-related goods and services.

-**Key Elements of the Power BI Dashboard:**
+**Key Elements and DAX Measures in the Power BI Dashboard:**

-- **Master Line Chart:** Displayed the absolute change in interest levels across all four categories (cuisine, tourism, culture, and cosmetics), segmented by state.
-It offered a dynamic view of how these interests evolved over time, providing a comparative analysis between states.
+Master Line Chart: I implemented this chart to display the absolute change in interest levels across all four categories (cuisine, tourism, culture, and cosmetics), segmented by state.
+This chart was vital for observing how interests evolved over time and offered a comparative state-wise analysis.
+I used DAX measures like AbsoluteChangeCosmetics to calculate the week-over-week change in interest for cosmetics.

-- **Significant Change Indicator:** Highlighted the most notable changes in interest levels, pinpointing the specific category and week when these shifts occurred.
-It served as a quick reference to understand sudden surges or declines in consumer interest.
+Significant Change Indicator: This feature was designed to highlight the most notable shifts in interest levels.
+I used the TopChangeCosmetics and TopWeekCosmetics DAX measures to identify and display the week with the highest change in interest for cosmetics, serving as an indicator of sudden market movements.

-- **Correlation Plot:** To explore the relationships between different categories, a correlation plot was included.
-This visual tool was instrumental in identifying how interests in Korean cosmetics correlated with other categories, such as cuisine, within each state.
+Correlation Plot: A correlation plot was included to examine the relationships between different categories.
+It utilized DAX measures like DynamicXAxis and DynamicYAxis to dynamically change the values displayed based on the selected categories.
+This plot was instrumental in identifying the interrelationships, such as the correlation between cosmetics and cuisine within each state.

 **Key Insights Gained:**

-- **Texas as a Focal Point:** The analysis revealed that Texas showed significant potential, particularly for Korean cosmetics and cuisine.
-This insight was pivotal in suggesting Texas as a prime target for focused marketing efforts.
+Texas as a Key Market: My analysis showed Texas emerging as a significant market for Korean cosmetics and cuisine, indicated by substantial interest growth.
+This was supported by the Cosmetics Avg DAX measure, which provided a nuanced average interest level in cosmetics, factoring in multiple related search terms.

-- **Inter-Category Relationships:** The correlation plot unveiled a positive correlation between interests in Korean cosmetics and cuisine in Texas, suggesting a combined marketing approach could be effective.
+Inter-Category Relationships: The dashboard revealed a positive correlation between interests in Korean cosmetics and cuisine in Texas.
+This insight suggested the effectiveness of a combined marketing approach for these categories.

-Through these visualizations, I was able to transform raw data into actionable insights, laying the groundwork for data-driven marketing strategies.
-The Power BI dashboard not only enhanced my understanding of the current market dynamics but also provided a clear direction for future marketing initiatives targeting Korean goods and services in the United States.
+By deploying these advanced DAX measures and visualizations, I was able to transform complex data sets into actionable insights.
+These insights not only provided a clear understanding of current market dynamics but also informed future marketing strategies for targeting Korean goods and services in the U.S. market.

 <br>